Pickle Storm

 Pickle Storm is a British children's sitcom created by Dan Gaster, Will Ing, and Paul Powell for CBBC.
 Produced by Black Dog Television, it premiered on 9 September 2024.
-The series centers on the eponymous Pickle Storm, a 9-year-old girl who fled Kelftania, her magic-filled fantasy home world, to seek refuge in the fictitious town of Middlington in the United Kingdom.
+The series centers on the eponymous Pickle Storm, a 9-year-old girl who fled Kleftania, her magic-filled fantasy home world, to seek refuge in the fictitious town of Middlington in the United Kingdom.

 The series is filmed in Northern Ireland.
-A second series is due for broadcast in 2025.
+A second series was broadcast in 2025.

+Premise

+The series is a 'fish out of water' comedy that places an apparently alien family into suburban British school and neighbourhood life with humour and plotlines revolving around the culture clash between Kleftanian and Earth customs.